digitranslab/jumpstart/docs/docs/data-sources/custom-js.md

 id: run-js
 title: Run JavaScript Code
 ---
-The **Run JavaScript Code** feature in ToolJet allows custom JavaScript code to be executed to enhance application interactivity.
+The **Run JavaScript Code** feature in JumpStart allows custom JavaScript code to be executed to enhance application interactivity.
 This feature is useful for performing calculations, generating values, or interacting with queries and components.

 <div style={{paddingTop:'24px'}}>